 Fried Oklahoma catfish is delicious, and you can find it all over the state.

 Growing up, we always bought Frybread tacos at the Oklahoma State Fair and at public Powwows.
-Sometimes these are marketed as “Indian Tacos” or “Navajo Tacos,” but if you are not Native American than I would refrain from using these terms.
+Sometimes these are marketed as “Indian Tacos” or “Navajo Tacos,” but if you are not Native American then I would refrain from using these terms.

-Frybread is fried dough, and it fabulous on its own.
+Frybread is fried dough, and it is fabulous on its own.
 To make it a “taco,” add ground beef, sour cream, veggies, and shredded cheese.